deadlyvipers/dojo_rules/introduction.md

-On my way to becaming a GitHub Master.
-I love U.
+On my way to becoming a GitHub Master.
+I love ALL.
-Electives